harvard-lil/website-static/app/_posts/2019-07-31-tutorial-return-cases-from-100-years-ago-today-with-the-cap-api.md

 ---
-title: Tutorial: Return Cases from 100 Years Ago Today with the CAP API
+title: "Tutorial: Return Cases from 100 Years Ago Today with the CAP API"
 author: kelly-fitzpatrick
 ---
 The [Caselaw Access Project API](https://case.law/api/) offers a way to view the corpus of U.S. case law.
-This tutorial will review **run a CAP API call to return all cases decided 100 years ago today in your command line**.
+This tutorial will review how to **run a CAP API call to return all cases decided 100 years ago today in your command line**.

 The Caselaw Access Project API 40 million pages of U.S. case law in machine readable format, digitized from the collections of the Harvard Law School Library.